CoralineK/Searching-flights-app/README.md

 This is simple project to help planning your travels.
-You can check places where are airports.

 ### `npm start`